State of Sociotype 2025

 An accentuated dichotomy's pole gives a person uniqueness and distinction from others, while at the same time increasing their chances of maladaptation.

-Since dichotomies are considered independent of each other and align with many factors from personality psychology, noticing the accentuation of them may be meaningful addition, particularly in some applications.
-As they reflect the direct magnitude of deviations in distinct traits that are highlighted in a particular individual.
+Since dichotomies are considered independent of each other and align with many factors from personality psychology, noticing the accentuation of them may be meaningful addition, particularly in some applications, as they reflect the direct magnitude of deviations in distinct traits that are highlighted in a particular individual.

 New Concept - Development Measure, Latent States